BobbyDrawz/FunkinModdinResources/README.md

 ### 7. [Funkin' MIDI Mapper](https://github.com/BobbyDrawz/FunkinMIDIMapper)
 **Description:**
 This program is a fork of SNIFF [SiIva Note Importer for FNF] that has many modes for charting, recharting, and adjusting BPM sync.

+## Tips
+-For custom story mode difficulties, I like to start with a 308x67 image.
+Those are the dimensions of the "normal" difficulty image, which is the largest out of easy, normal, and hard diff images.

 ## How to Use These Resources